 Jessica Mefford-Miller is Executive Director of Metro Transit, the St. Louis metropolitan region’s public transportation system.
 She is responsible for the operations of MetroLink, an 87-vehicle, 46-mile light rail system; MetroBus, a 400-bus fleet serving more than 75 routes in Missouri and Illinois; and Metro Call-A-Ride, a paratransit fleet of 120 lift-equipped vans.
-She is also tasked with developing and implementing operational and capital programs; partnering and building relationships with regional stakeholders; and successfully developing and managing local and federally-funded projects that enhance and expand transit service across the St. Louis region.
+She is also tasked with developing and implementing operational and capital programs of $339M and $483M respectively; partnering and building relationships with regional stakeholders; and successfully developing and managing local and federally-funded projects that enhance and expand transit service across the St. Louis region.

 Mefford-Miller previously held the position of Assistant Executive Director for Planning and System Development.
 In that role, she was responsible for establishing the comprehensive service plan for a regional transit system that spans nearly 600 square miles in Missouri and Illinois, and which passengers rely on more than 41 million times each year.